Amasa Hines

 Amasa Hines is an American rock band from Little Rock, Arkansas.

 History

-Amasa Hines is a five piece rock band based in Little Rock, AR.
-Formed in 2013, their influences span a diverse spectrum from Soul to Indie Rock.
+Amasa Hines is a five-piece rock band based in Little Rock, Arkansas.
+Formed in 2013, their influences span a diverse spectrum from soul to indie rock.
 The tight-knit group skillfully shapes their songs from homages, snapshots, skeletons and obsessions.
 Their lush, dynamic arrangements provide the platform for lyrical content sourced from observing intimate relationships, nature, and the perceived divine.
-The band sites TV On The Radio, Spoon, Shabazz Palaces and Radiohead as influences, among other.
+The band cites TV On The Radio, Spoon, Shabazz Palaces and Radiohead as influences, among other.

 A new five-song EP "Ivory Loving Glass" was released late in 2018 and is to followed by a full-length follow up to their debut album “All The World There Is."

 Press

 In 2012, Amasa Hines was listed as one of "12 Arkansas Bands You Should Be Listening to Now" by Paste Magazine and also earned the "Reader's Choice for best band in Arkansas" award as designated by the Arkansas Times.
 In 2014, they were listed as one of "10 Southern Rock Bands to Listen to Now" by Southern Living Magazine.